 While a social security number is required (this is necessary for any credit monitoring service if they are to obtain your credit information), a credit card number is never asked for.
 (It is important to know, also, that you cannot receive your credit score should you have a credit freeze in place).

 What does Credit Karma have to offer?

-Credit Karma compiles data from TransUnion, supplying users with four different scores.
+Credit Karma compiles data from TransUnion, supplying users with three different scores.
 These include the TransRisk New Account Score, VantageScore, an Auto Insurance Score and a Home Insurance Score (see details below).